scarv/eliminate/README.md

     - Copy the software micro-benchmark folder `src/[area/latency]/coco/sw`, and paste it to `extern/coco-alma/examples/ibex/programs/` and rename it to `eliminate`.

-    - Copy the label folder `src/[area/latency]/coco/eliminate_label`, and paste it to `extern/coco-alma/examples/ibex/labels/`.
+    - Copy the label file `src/[area/latency]/coco/eliminate_label.txt`, and paste it to `extern/coco-alma/examples/ibex/labels/`.

     - Enter `extern/coco-alma` and follow the instructions of `README.md` to genearte the execution trace of each `eliminate` micro-benchmark and therefore evaluate the non-leakage of each custom secure instruction.